pivotal/blog/README.md

 Error while rendering page foo: reflect: call of reflect.Value.Interface on zero Value
 ```

-Then you _may_ have forgotten to include a twitter account in your `data/authors/foo.yml` file.
-There's [an issue for this](https://github.com/pivotal/blog/issues/40) if you're so inclined to help fix it.
+Then you _may_ have forgotten to include a property in your `data/authors/foo.yml` file.

 ## Publishing Your Copy